The Denver Digs Trees program is for planting addressses within the City and County of Denver only.

 - Plant at least 15 feet away from your home and other buildings

-- Plant on the east or west side of your home to maximize shade cover and energy savings (South side plantings are not recommended for saving home energy in most cases because winter shading blocks passive solar heating and may limit the potential for solar energy benefits)
+- Plant on the east or west side of your home to maximize shade cover and energy savings (Note: South side plantings are not recommended for saving home energy in most cases because winter shading blocks passive solar heating and may limit the potential for solar energy benefits)

 - Assess other potential obstructions for the tree's mature height and spread